Introduction

 Low Emission Vehicle II (LEV II) Standards

-Under the LEV II regulation, the light-duty truck and medium-duty vehicle categories of below 8500 lbs gross weight are reclassified and have to meet passenger car requirements, as shown in Table 3.
-As a result, most pick-up trucks and sport utility vehicles (old MDV4 and MDV5) are required to meet the passenger car emission standards.
+Under the LEV II regulation, the light-duty truck and medium-duty vehicle categories of below 8500 lbs gross weight were reclassified and had to meet passenger car requirements, as shown in Table 3.
+As a result, most pick-up trucks and sport utility vehicles (old MDV4 and MDV5) were required to meet the passenger car emission standards.
 The reclassification was phased-in by the year 2007.

 Table 3